trivedi-vatsal/pysec-recipes/README.md

 * **❓ [FAQs & Troubleshooting](https://trivedi-vatsal.github.io/pysec-recipes/faqs/)** - Find answers to common issues.
 * **🐛 [Report an Issue](https://github.com/trivedi-vatsal/pysec-recipes/issues)** - Report bugs or request features.

-## 🤝 Contributing

 This recipe is a open effort.
 Your contributions are welcome\!
-If you have ideas for new features, better reporting, or bug fixes, please check out the **[Contributing Guide](https://trivedi-vatsal.github.io/pysec-recipes/contributing/)**.
+If you have ideas for new features, better reporting, or bug fixes

 ## Made with ❤️ for the Python Security